Code of Ethics

 U.S. securities laws prohibit the Company from, directly or indirectly (including through subsidiaries), (a) extending or arranging for the extension of personal loans to its directors and executives officers and (b) renewing or materially modifying existing loans to such persons.
 Directors shall not seek or facilitate personal loans from the Company in contravention of the foregoing.

-X. Procedures Regarding Waivers
+IX.
+Procedures Regarding Waivers

 Because of the importance of the matters involved in this Code, waivers will be granted only in limited circumstances and where such circumstances would support a waiver.
 Waivers of the Code may only be made by the Audit Committee and will be disclosed by the Company.

-XI.
-Duty to Report
+X. Duty to Report

 Covered Persons shall take all appropriate action to stop any known misconduct by fellow Covered Persons or other Company personnel that violate this Code.
 Covered Persons shall report any known or suspected misconduct to their manager or the Chairman of the Audit Committee or counsel to the Company unless the Code directs otherwise.
 Violations involving a manager should be reported directly to the Audit Committee Chairman.
 The Company will not retaliate or allow retaliation for reports made in good faith.